 This stunning area offers plenty of opportunity for recreation, from kayaking and rock climbing to camping and hiking.
-Truly, this is a great destination for outdoorsy individuals out on the road in a Houston RV rental.
+Truly, this is a great destination for outdoorsy individuals out on the road in an RV.

 This park is absolutely stunning.
 In addition to the aforementioned recreation, it offers beautiful views and outdoor history exhibits.
 More yet, the upgrade to national park status is sure to see new features added to this natural space.